tgoldenberg/brn-gitbook/chapter_4_basic_tabbar_navigation.md

 ```

+Basically, we're defining each tab with basic information like it's title, the icon it uses, the component it should render upon selection, and passing in the name of the selected tab to `state`, so we can respond to it if necessary.

 Now we have to create the tab components `ActivityView`, `MessagesView`, and `ProfileView`.
 Here's the code for `ActivityView`.
-Simply change the name of the component for the other 2 components.
+Simply change the name of the component for the other two components.

 ```javascript
 import NavigationBar from 'react-native-navbar';